ilanschnell/bitarray/README.md

     >>> a.tobytes() == b.tobytes()
     True

-The default bit endianness is currently big-endian; however, this may change in the future, and when dealing with the machine representation of bitarray objects, it is recommended to always explicitly specify the endianness.
+The default bit endianness is currently big-endian, however this may change in the future, and when dealing with the machine representation of bitarray objects, it is recommended to always explicitly specify the endianness.